LMCache: An Efficient KV Cache Layer for Enterprise-Scale LLM Inference: Conclusion and Outlook

 Looking ahead, \name points to a broader shift: {\bf AI-native data such as KV caches will increasingly serve as the substrate for scaling LLM inference and agentic workloads}.
 By establishing KV cache as a standardized storage and communication medium, \name lays the foundation for future systems that treat inference not as isolated sessions but as a persistent, cache-aware computation fabric.
 We hope that the design, optimizations, and deployment lessons presented in this paper will inform the next generation of LLM infrastructure, where AI-native data, such as KV caches, is not merely an optimization but a core primitive for efficient, reliable, and scalable inference.

 The source code of \name is at: \url{https://github.com/LMCache/LMCache}.

-\section{Acknowledgement}
+\tightsection{Acknowledgement}

-We would like to thank the \name community for their invaluable support and contributions, including Baolong Mao and Chunxiao Zheng for managing remote connectors, Martin Hickey for GitHub Infrastructure, Huaizheng Zhang, Siddhant Ray, Zhuohan Gu and Hanchen Li for writing and maintaining documentation, Rui Zhang for the deployment of \name, Qizheng Zhang and Hussain Mohammad for insightful feedback.
+We would like to thank the \name community for their invaluable support and contributions, including Baolong Mao and Chunxiao Zheng for managing remote connectors, Martin Hickey for GitHub Infrastructure, Huaizheng Zhang, Siddhant Ray, Zhuohan Gu and Hanchen Li for writing and maintaining documentation, Qizheng Zhang and Hussain Mohammad for insightful feedback.
+We also thank GMI cloud for providing us GPU clusters to run the experiments.